-- combining character sequences such as G + U+0301 (') COMBINING ACUTE ACCENT - digraphs such as Slovak ch - sequences with letter modifiers such as k^w - Hangul syllables such as gag: 각 - Khmer subjoined consonants such as consonant sign coeng ka: 17D2 () KHMER SIGN COENG + 1780 () KHMER LETTER KA see also: Where is my Character? and NamedSequences.txt.
+- combining character sequences such as G + U+0301 ( ) COMBINING ACUTE ACCENT - language-specific digraphs such as Slovak ch see also: Where is my Character? and NamedSequences.txt.

+- language-specific sequences with letter modifiers such as kw - Hangul syllables such as gag: 각 - Khmer subjoined consonants such as consonant sign coeng ka: 17D2 (\) KHMER SIGN COENG + 1780 ( ) KHMER LETTER KA